teuk/mediabot_v3/docs/PLUGIN_API_V3.md

 path; unload reinstates the exact saved registry handlers.

 The mixed `q` and `quote` commands deliberately do not move.
-Their read forms share dispatch with add, delete and recall-counter mutations, so migrating them requires a later write capability, stronger authorization and its own rollback gate.
-See [`QUOTE_READ_V3_PILOT.md`](QUOTE_READ_V3_PILOT.md) for the single-channel operator sequence.
+Their read forms share dispatch with add, delete and recall-counter mutations.
+MB753 supplies the separate authorized add/delete boundary, but command parity and a dedicated rollback gate remain a later milestone.
+See [`QUOTE_READ_V3_PILOT.md`](QUOTE_READ_V3_PILOT.md) for the existing read-only single-channel operator sequence.

 ## Versioned events and backpressure